Bike lane battle brewing in South Philadelphia over eliminated parking spaces

 "Sometimes things were the way they were because we knew what was safe and what wasn't safe," said resident Colleen Krakauskas.

-Some residents say they plan on taking their complainants right to the mayor's office.
+Some residents, like Joseph Innaurato, say they plan on taking their complainants right to the mayor's office.

-"I wanna ask him, to let him tell me, where do you park?" said resident Joseph Innaurato.
+"I want to ask him, to let him tell me, where do you park?!" said Innaurato.

-While the majority of residents say their issue isn't with cyclists or the bike lane itself, it's the buffers at each intersection that seems to draw the most anger.
+While the majority of residents say their issue isn't with cyclists or the bike lane itself, it's the buffers at each intersection that seem to draw the most anger.

 "Why would this spot be blocked off?" asked Toni DeJesse.